‘Off the charts’: Virus hotspots grow in middle America

 Countries are still trying to bring home citizens stranded abroad.
 On Saturday, 174 foreign tourists and four Nepali nationals in the foothills of Mount Everest were flown out days after being stranded at the only airstrip serving the world’s highest mountain.

-Indian authorities sent buses to the outskirts of New Delhi to meet an exodus of migrant workers desperately trying to reach their home villages amid the world’s largest lockdown, ordered by Prime Minister Narendra Modi on Wednesday that effectively put millions out of work.
+Indian authorities sent buses to the outskirts of New Delhi to meet an exodus of migrant workers desperately trying to reach their home villages amid the world’s largest lockdown, which effectively put millions out of work.

-Russian Prime Minister Mikhail Mishustin has ordered his country’s borders fully closed as of Monday.
-International passenger flights were halted Friday.
-The order exempts diplomats as well as residents of the Kaliningrad region who must cross through another country to enter the rest of Russia.
+Russian Prime Minister Mikhail Mishustin ordered his country’s borders fully closed as of Monday, exempting diplomats as well as residents of the exclave of the Kaliningrad region.

-Trump invoked the Defense Production Act on Friday, ordering General Motors to begin manufacturing ventilators.
-He also signed a $2.2 trillion stimulus package approved by Congress that will send checks to millions of Americans, boost unemployment benefits, help businesses and toss a life preserver to an overwhelmed health care system.

-Dr. John Brooks of the U.S. Centers for Disease Control and Prevention warned that Americans remained “in the acceleration phase” of the pandemic.

 Republished with permission from the Associated Press.